Mark Ronson on the Taylor Hawkins tribute concert: "I was on the cusp of rocking out and breaking down"

 “We were texting three days before he passed about cutting some records.
 He should have played on thousands more recordings.
 He really was so beloved across a wide spectrum of people and musicians.”

-The tribute gig also included sets from the likes of Queen, Liam Gallagher, Them Crooked Vultures, Brian Johnson and Lars Ulrich, ahead of a touching closing show from Foo Fighters themselves.
+The tribute gig also hosted sets from the likes of Queen, Liam Gallagher, Them Crooked Vultures, Brian Johnson and Lars Ulrich, ahead of a touching closing show from Foo Fighters themselves.

 The band’s greatest hits-filled finale saw them team up with a revolving cast of guest drummers including Travis Barker, Nandi Bushell and Hawkins’ 16-year-old son Shane.